ArseniiRudenko/AuditTrail/README.md

 Provides new 'History' tab in To-Do item, that shows change history for the current item.
 Very useful for long living To-Do items, or To-Do items that require collaboration and change hands(assigned person) frequently.
-With history you can just reassign same story to the next collaborator and still have the trail of who worked on it and who moved it to which status.
+With history you can just reassign same To-Do item to the next collaborator and still have the trail of who worked on it and who moved it to which status.

 <img width="1777" height="544" alt="image" src="https://github.com/user-attachments/assets/0ddf49f1-699b-4b98-8ed9-ca2147479414" />